InxgoDevs/Inxgo/README.md

 # Inxgo

 How to Run ?
-You will need react-native-cli installed on your machine.
+You will need react-native expo  installed on your machine.
 Steps for installation can be found here.
 After you have successfully installed react-native-cli confirm by writing following command on your terminal:

 Run the following command to install the app and link dependencies